techidaily/site-extra-guidance/source/_posts/pioneering-4k-adventures-q500-typhoon-reviewed-for-2024.md

 ![yuneec typhoon q500 camera](https://images.wondershare.com/filmora/article-images/yuneec-typhoon-q500-camera.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fo4lNZ84x9Q?si=WdcYPZp-9VJnZEnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  As already discussed, it supports 4k recording abilities so users can expect breathtaking shoots in air.
 The camera is designed to offer 115 degree Field of View where 30 fps frame rate is supported for both 4K and 1080p resolution modes.
 Users can enjoy automatic settings at initial stage and once they are able to learn all advanced controls then it becomes much easier to shift towards classic flights with smart modes.
 You will be glad to know that this drone also has settings for slow motion videos with 1080p resolution and at frame rate of 120fps.
 It provides great flexibility to professional videographers for their advanced recording needs.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KaqfZcWg5sE?si=LPmSKk7AFp8VxDFD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion